5 Quick and Easy Online Businesses to Start in Canada

 5. Start a Blog

 Lucrative blogging has a learning curve but you don’t have to learn it all at once.
 The most important thing you need to know right now is you must choose a niche that is a happy medium between popularity and originality.
-If you’re new to blogging and want to get off to a roaring start, check out the Blog by Number ebook + course.
-It’s designed to take you through the entire process of starting, maintaining and marketing a blog.
 Set it up on your own domain/hosting for the most monetization options.
 The majority of hosts now offer easy WordPress set-up.
-If you’d rather skip the set-up & design, Digital Growth Canada will build your WordPress website for a low one-time fee of $97, and then host it for a hundred dollars per year.

 Once you’re established, you can do quite well with sponsorship from individual companies, product sales, and/or affiliate marketing.
-There are several WordPress plugins that facilitate a range of ways to make money with your blog, including drop shipping with WooCommerce DropShippers, and InstantAzon to easily add an Amazon affiliate eCommerce site or advertising.
-To automatically embed an affiliate store in your WordPress blog, try Datafeedr.
+There are several WordPress plugins that facilitate a range of ways to make money with your blog.
 There are other opportunities that come from blogging and we’ve listed some of them in 11 Unexpected Ways to Make Money with Blogging.

 For inspiration, check out our listing of top Canadian blogs: PR3+ Canadian-Owned Blogs for Blogger Outreach and Guest Posts.